 Sadie takes in the homeless immigrant teenager Liam Garrity.

-Sadie gives Garrity a haircut, flowers and advice on courting women when Dinny attempts to betroth him to Anna Lonergan.
-She is startled when her cousin Darby sneaks up on her and L’il Dinny, who shames her for marrying the man who banished him and set up Pickles for the murder of Maroney, then offers her a cryptic warning.
-When Darby and Anna throw rocks through Sadie’s window while Dinny is in jail, she goes to Garrity, but Reynolds says he “can’t talk to Sadie.”
-Garrity then pays for her and L’il Dinny to stay in a hotel on Long Island.
+Later she gives Liam a haircut, flowers and advice on courting women when Dinny attempts to betroth him to Anna Lonergan.
+She is startled when her cousin Darby sneaks up on her and L’il Dinny, who shames her for marrying the man who banished him and set up Pickles (her cousin) for the murder of Maroney, then offers her a cryptic warning.
+When Darby and Anna throw rocks through Sadie’s window while Dinny is in jail, she goes to Liam, but Harry says he “can’t talk to Sadie.”
+Liam then pays for her and L’il Dinny to stay in a hotel on Long Island.
 Scared to go back to Brooklyn and the coming gang war, she plans on keeping her son far away.